Kishi Station (Wakayama)

-Kishi Station (貴志駅, Kishi-eki) is a passenger railway station in located in the city of Kinokawa, Wakayama Prefecture, Japan, operated by the private railway company Wakayama Electric Railway.
+Kishi Station (貴志駅, Kishi-eki) is a passenger railway station located in the city of Kinokawa, Wakayama Prefecture, Japan, operated by the private railway company Wakayama Electric Railway.

 Lines

 Kishi Station is a terminal station of the Kishigawa Line, and is located 14.3 kilometers from the opposing terminus of the line at Wakayama Station.

 Station layout

 The station consists of one deadheaded side platform serving a single bi-directional track.
-The station is staffed.
+The station is staffed and managed by a cat.

 Adjacent stations

 History

 Kishi Station opened on August 18, 1933.
 On February 1, 2010, the Kishi Station building was closed and demolished.
 Construction began on a new station facility in March, with the cat-themed new complex opened in July.

 Kishi Station was known for Tama the stationmaster cat, who became the mascot for the station until she died in June 2015.
 The cat held the official position as Super Station Master.
 Tama was succeeded as Station Master by another cat, named Nitama.

 Since renovation, the station is housed in a cat-face-shaped building, with a Tama-theme cafe, with cat theme chairs and cakes.
 There is a souvenir shop with a wide range of stationery (pens, staplers and others) and Kishi Station uniforms.
 The Wakayama Electric Railway operates three cat-themed trains: Strawberry, Tama, and Toy.
 The feline stationmaster works on Friday–Tuesday (10am–4pm) and is off duty on Wednesday and Thursday.